 The photos really don’t do it justice, but the room was bright and spacious.
 The huge windows and light furniture gave it a very airy feel.
 The artwork behind the bed gave the space a vibrant look that distinguished it from the generic monotony of a typical hotel room.
 The bed was very comfortable – easily the best sleep I’ve ever gotten in a hotel room.

 A sofa was placed in a small nook area on the left side of the room, along with the world’s smallest table.
 There were three power outlets next to the sofa, but two of them were hard to reach and didn’t work.
 The power outlets by the bed worked great, which is really what mattered.

 Next to the couch was a fairly large closet stocked with bathrobes, a safe, and extra pillow.

 Kimpton Ink48 Hotel Bathroom

-The hotel was newly renovated and while that’s usually evident in the bathroom in the form of cracks and shoddy craftsmanship, that was not the case.
+The hotel was newly renovated and while that’s usually evident in the bathroom in the form of cracks and shoddy craftsmanship, that was not the case here.
 The bathroom was perfectly maintained and stocked with Atelier Bloom products.

 Small Issues at the Kimpton Ink48

-There were some signs of shoddy craftsmanship in the room, with holes in the ceiling near the couch and door.
+There were some signs of shoddy craftsmanship in the actual room, mainly holes in the ceiling near the couch and door.
 The phone also didn’t work unless I put it on speaker.
 I don’t know why – I wasn’t able to make or take a call unless I placed the phone on speaker.
 I also found it odd how the only light in the room was the lamp by the bed.
 Seriously, that was it.
-Another thing that could have made the room better: Floor-length mirror.
-The space by the couch would have been perfect for this, but it hadn’t occurred to anyone to place it there.
+Another thing that could have made the room better: A floor-length mirror.
+The space by the couch would have been perfect for this, but it hadn’t occurred to anyone to place one there.

 Kimpton Ink48 Service